nealjackson/bigeye/README.md

             judgement is overridden.
 Writes out a file called bigeye_events with the VIS fits file and the key-click (nb this is always open for append, so you need to manually delete it if starting again).

+bigeye_v2.py and getimg_v2.py are test versions which allow toggling between colour and VIS-only image panels (use the ; and # keys for this).

 Reference: see the accompanying pdf file.